 Human factors is a combination of aviation medicine, psychology, engineering and ergonomics.
-It encompasses all of these factors trying to understand the man/machine interface in the aircraft.
+It encompasses all of these factors trying to understand the man vs machine interface in the aircraft.

-Today, this field focuses in accident prevention, pilot performance in the aircraft, ergonomics in cockpit design and it relates to the single pilot aircraft as to multi-pilot crew on long haul commercial operations.
+Today, this field focuses on accident prevention, pilot/crew performance in the aircraft, ergonomics in cockpit layout and design and it relates to the single pilot aircraft as to multi-pilot crew on long haul commercial operations.

-These human factors have their influence on the decision making process by the pilot and the safe outcome of the flight, which should never be in doubt no matter what.
+These human factors have their influence on the decision making process by the pilot and the safe outcome of the flight, which should never be in doubt no matter what the circumstances are.

-This section will deal with pilot performance, his/her fitness to fly and the effects of using drugs, and smoking on the human body.
+This section will deal with pilot performance, his/her fitness to fly and the effects of high altitude, using (prescription) drugs, and smoking on the human body.

 Defining the persons character properties.
 It is in part genetic and part learned through experience, education and the way we were brought up by our parents.
 For a part this can be modified, relearned if you wish.
 As we get older we (should) become more mature in our ways of thinking and our behavior in human relations and our job.
 This will not be for everyone though, sadly.

-But in this day and age with glass cockpits, fly by wire aircraft and a multi-pilot crew airline flying, the macho type of pilot has no place in it anymore.
-It is the wrong stuff.
-Accidents have happened just because of this lack of communication with other crew members.
+But in this day and age with glass cockpits, fly by wire aircraft and a multi-pilot crew airline or commuter flying, the macho type of pilot has no place in this environment anymore.
+It is absolutely the wrong stuff.
+Accidents have happened just because of this attitude and lack of communication with other crew members.

-A pilot in command needs to get on with other people, crew people for example.
-He or she is ultimately responsible for the aircraft, its safe operation and all onboard.
-The crew (the PIC is also a crew member) should co-operate as a well oiled machine, essential for safe flight and they should regularly follow line operations flight and crew resource management training to keep current.
+A pilot in command needs to get on with other people, crew or cabin people for example.
+He or she is ultimately responsible for the aircraft, its safe operation and all souls onboard.
+The crew (the PIC is also a crew member) should cooperate as a well oiled machine, essential for safe flight and they should regularly follow line operations flight and crew resource management training to keep current.

 Pilots should try to attain perfection in their flying, this applies to private and commercial pilots alike.
-Just aim to do it right always.
-Try to perfect your flying skills all the time and learn from your mistakes.
+Just aim to do it right every time always.
+Try to perfect your flying skills all the time and learn from your mistakes and not hide them.

 A nearly perfect pilot (is there such a thing as a perfect pilot?) is consistent, flexible, safe, accurate and dependable.
 He or she is also confident (not too much though) in their decisions.
 This pilot never stops learning from his own experience and from others too and tries to fly to the highest standards, improving along the way and be and sets examples for others and will always helps others in their career.

-Characteristics of a not so perfect or sloppy pilot are: being a show off, careless, overconfident (a know it all or been there, done that type), rough handling of the aircraft, impulsive, takes risks, flies without regard to rules and regulations their by risking equipment and lives.
+Some characteristics of a not so perfect or sloppy pilot are: being a show-off, careless, overconfident (a know-it-all or been there, done that type of person), rough handling of the aircraft, impulsive, takes risks, flies without regard to rules and regulations thereby risking equipment and lives.

-Aviation has no place for such persons.
-If any pilot wishes to show off, then do this by showing technical knowledge of the aircraft, being reliable, dependable, effective and with knowledge of procedures and good decisions.
-Just be professional!
+Aviation has no place for such an individual.
+If any pilot wishes to show off, then do this by showing technical knowledge of the aircraft, being reliable, dependable, effective and with knowledge of procedures, weather and making good sound decisions.